espressomd/espresso/doc/sphinx/advanced_methods.rst

       B &\xrightarrow{C^{-}} A
     \end{aligned}

 where on the upper half of the catalyst :math:`C^{+}` a species :math:`A` is converted into :math:`B`, and on the lower half :math:`C^{-}` the opposite reaction takes place.
 Note that when :math:`A` and :math:`B` are charged, this reaction conserves charge, provided the rates are equal.
 Note that this feature uses the word catalyst in a meaning which cannot be brought into agreement with the definition of a catalyst.
-If the catalyst :math:`C^{+}` catalyzes (on average) the reaction, where :math:`A` is converted to :math:`B`, then it is impossible that a catalyst :math:`C^{-}` perfoms (on average) the reverse reaction.
+If the catalyst :math:`C^{+}` catalyzes (on average) the reaction, where :math:`A` is converted to :math:`B`, then it is impossible that a catalyst :math:`C^{-}` performs (on average) the reverse reaction.
 For the example with hydrogen peroxide this would mean that hydrogen peroxide is created spontaneously using a catalyst (under the same environment where another catalyst wants to split hydrogen peroxide).
 This is chemically impossible.
-What is meant to be modeled is that hydrogen peroxide is constantly flowing into the system from the bulk and therfore it is not depleted.
+What is meant to be modeled is that hydrogen peroxide is constantly flowing into the system from the bulk and therefore it is not depleted.
 This behaviour cannot be modeled using a catalyst (in the defined meaning of the word catalyst).

 In |es| the orientation of a catalyzer particle is used to define hemispheres; half spaces going through the particle's center.
 The reaction region is bounded by the *reaction range*: :math:`r`.
 Inside the reaction range, we react only reactant-product pairs.
 The particles in a pair are swapped from hemisphere to another with a rate prescribed by